 M.) RAIN AFFECTED GAMES Every 3 and a half minutes off the field will result in an over being lost in the game.
 Both teams have to bat a minimum of 8 over to constitute a game (with respect to rain reduced games).
 Duckworth and Lewis system will not be used.
 Revised totals will be calculated on a runs per over basis.
 Games, that do not constitute a match will either be rescheduled or the teams will share the points and the game is marked as 50 runs each (with no bonus points for clothes).

 N.) EQUIPMENT Each team is to provide their own equipment.
 Each team must have: three sets of batting pads, three sets of batting gloves, three thigh guards, three boxes, two bats, one pair of keeping gloves are the bare minimum required.
-Boxes are to be worn at all times by keepers and batsmen.
-Batsmen are advised to wear helmets and responsible for their own safety on the field.
+Players are responsible for their own safety on the field.
+British Standard BS7928:2013 compliant helmets should be worn at all times when batting, wicket keeping up to the stumps and fielding in close (within 7 metres of the batsman).
+A list of helmets suitable for Men’s, Women’s and junior cricket is maintained and regularly updated at www.ecb.co.uk/information/ecb-andpca-guidance-head-protectorshelmets - Balls, stumps, bails, boundaries are all provided by Last Man Stands.
 Balls, stumps, bails, boundaries are all provided by Last Man Stands.
 (For clothing point details: click here)

 Each team fields with all 8 players.

-The wicket keeper who starts keeping must finish as keeper and can not bowl one of the seven balls.
+The wicket keeper who starts keeping must be the wicket keeper for all seven balls.

 A.) Player Qualification for Senior Leagues (age):